 Nonoperating revenues are from sources related to financing activities and other activities that do not constitute the principal ongoing activities of the District's operations.
-The major components of the nonoperating revenue sources are reimbursed legal fees, car rental transaction fees, donated revenue, investment income from cash and investments, legal settlement, grant revenue, and low carbon fuel standard credits.
+The major components of the nonoperating revenue sources are damages recovered, investment income from cash and investments, grant revenue, and low carbon fuel standard credits.